hummingbot/hummingbot-site/docs/academy-content/posts/using-vega-protocol-with-hummingbot/index.md

 The Vega connector in Hummingbot maintains a list of the data nodes it uses in [vega_perpetual_constants.py](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/connector/derivative/vega_perpetual/vega_perpetual_constants.py).
 By default, the Vega connector attempts to use the lowest-latency endpoint.

-To use your own data node, add the URL to the following sections of this file.
+To use your own data node, replace the URLs in the following sections of this file with your own data node URL:

 ```python
 PERPETUAL_API_ENDPOINTS = [